wewoor/cup/README.md

 ### Run by `cup.config.js` config mode

 Run the server by the custom configuration.
-There you can to initialize a `cup.config.js` file in the current working directory.
+There you can initialize a `cup.config.js` file in the current working directory.

 ```bash
 $ cup init